TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-migration-v2a-vcenter-issues-and-queries.md

             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Provide error ID associated to vCenter seen on the Azure portal", "watermarkText": "Open a new tab, navigate to Recovery Services Vault, paste the error code seen for vCenter in the overview blade", "required": false
+            "displayLabel": "Provide error ID associated to vCenter seen on the Azure portal", "watermarkText": "Enter in the error ID",
+            "infoBalloonText": "Open a new tab, navigate to Recovery Services Vault, paste the error code seen for vCenter in the overview blade", "required": false
         },
         {